The cost of inputs used in farming have skyrocketed.

 Synthetic, nitrogen-based fertilisers play a major role in many modern farming systems.
 One break in the chain risks huge knock-on effects for farmers’ yields, income, and livelihoods.

-It’s no secret that the emergence of artificial inputs reshaped agriculture.
+It’s no secret that the emergence of fertilisers and synthetic inputs reshaped farming.

 However, these same inputs have had a huge impact on ecosystems, reducing soil fertility and function, polluting waterways and threatening biodiversity.
-As a result, the land farmers inherently depend on is slowly but steadily depleting.
+The land farmers inherently depend on is slowly but steadily depleting.

 Through regenerative agriculture, farmers can reverse this trend.

-The approach removes chemical inputs, instead opting for a diverse suite of practices tailored to the unique conditions at play on the farm.
+The approach removes chemical inputs, instead opting for a diverse range of practices tailored to the context of the farm.

-The recent drive to mitigate the effects of climate change means farmers transitioning to regenerative agriculture can access financial support for their efforts.
+The recent drive to mitigate the effects of climate change means farmers transitioning to regenerative agriculture can access an additional income stream as they make the change.

 Fertiliser is a major emitter of greenhouse gas emissions.
 By reducing or removing it from your farm system, you can generate Carbon+ Credits.